Kathryn Busby: Other activities

 Also a filmmaker, Busby's work includes having directed, produced and co-written the short film Max and Josh (2006), which premiered at the Sundance Film Festival, and the 2004 comedy short My Purple Fur Coat (winner of a Best Children's Short award at the Houston Black Film Festival).
 She co-authored with Neena Beber the original screenplay Her Gal Friday, which was optioned at ABC's Freeform channel.

 Busby is on the Los Angeles board of directors for the British Academy of Film and Television Arts (BAFTA), of which she was elected deputy chair in January 2018, and chair in December 2018.
 She is also on the Board of Directors of PACE (Philanthropy and Community Engagement).

 Busby features in the 1999 book by Julian C. R. Okwu As I Am: Young African American Women in a Critical Age.
 She is the niece of British publisher Margaret Busby.

-Accolades
+Honors and recognition

+In May 2021, Busby was the recipient of a Dream Keeper Award from the I Have a Dream Foundation - Los Angeles, and in November 2023 she was honored by the Girl Scouts of Greater Los Angeles with a Changemaker Award for her championship of female leadership.

 In December 2022, Busby was named on The Hollywood Reporters Women in Entertainment Power 100 list.

 In March 2024, she was an honoree, alongside Danielle Brooks, Halle Bailey and Nkechi Okoro Carroll, at Essence magazine's 17th annual Black Women In Hollywood Awards, and "emphasized that throughout her life, she learned a valuable lesson of not accepting the circumstances in front of her from her mom, aunt and grandmother....'They marched ahead because they didn't believe in limitations, and neither do I,' she said."
 Asked the question "What do Black Women In Hollywood deserve?" by Kathleen Newman-Bremang, Busby replied: "We need to tell our stories and put them out in the world.
 I feel very grateful to have come up the ranks to a position of power where I really can have a say at what kind of stories are told."

+In June 2026, Busby was announced as recipient of the TV Vanguard Award "in honor of her work shaping some of TV's most ambitious and culturally relevant programming".